VolfLife/Playlist-Generator/README.md

 	* **Format**: Select output format (`.m3u`/`.pls`/etc.)

-5. Click "Generate playlist" button.
+5. Click *`Generate playlist`* button.
 The playlist will be saved in the program’s directory

 ### Editor Mode
 ___